African Grey Parrot Facts – African Grey Parrots As Pets

 3. Food

-4. Travel cage like the one below, as you never know when you will need to transport him or move him out of the house in a hurry eg fire.
+4. A Travel Cage, as you never know when you will need to transport him or move him out of the house in a hurry eg fire.

 5. And of course, a parrot to complete the above picture.